State Farm Renters Insurance Review: Does It Pay to Bundle?

 So, is this $4 per month renters insurance from State Farm a good deal or not?
 Or should you go spend those four dollars on items at a dollar store instead?

 What option does a renter have through State Farm?

 When insurers advertise a low rate flat for something, you have to dig down into the details to see exactly what is being offered.
 While $4 per month sounds really cheap for property coverage, especially for a State Farm policy, it’s not all that surprising because renters insurance tends to be low cost.

 Let’s face it.
 We’re all out for the best deal we can get when it comes to our insurance expenses.
 And best typically means cheapest.

 However, it’s more important to ensure the coverage is adequate, otherwise what’s the point?
 Not only do you need enough coverage to replace or repair your personal property, you also need to be covered against the right perils (this is equally important).

 What do we mean?
-Well, you could have $50,000 worth of coverage for your personal property, but if your “stuff” is damaged by a sewer or drain back-up and you don’t specifically have coverage against that type of loss, you’re simply out of luck.
+Well, you could have $50,000 worth of coverage for your personal property, but if you suffer property damage dealt by a sewer or drain back-up and you don’t specifically have coverage against that type of loss, you’re simply out of luck.
 Claim denied!
 A simple phone call could have told you what your coverage limits were before the incident occurred.

 So be sure to verify with your State Farm insurance agent exactly what is, and more importantly, isn’t covered by their renter’s insurance policy with regards to your property.
 After all, $4 per month is pretty darn cheap as far as most premiums are concerned!

 If it’s a named perils policy rather than an all perils policy, you should probably move on.
 Again, if things like water back-up aren’t covered, you may want to opt for a different insurer who offers more comprehensive coverage, even if it is a little more expensive.